 South Carolina---has no spend down.
-Its aged/disabled level is 100% & its parent levels are 50%/91% if wkg ('12).
+Its aged/disabled level is 100% & its parent level is 50%/91% if wkg ('12).
 It cut ADAP's level to 300%.
 Its risk pool has a Medicare supplement but no low income premium discount.
 The legislature (R) limited Rx's to 4/mo & raised CHIP's level to 200%.
 The SPAP has a 200% level but excludes the disabled.
-The state cut mental health benefits, closed an HIV program to new clients & slashed home health, hospital & nursing home fees; passed private plan mental health parity; ended SPAP payments for drugs not covered by Pt D, cut SPAP funds & ended state ADAP funding--dropping 200 patients.
-It may drop 200 more (even with a waiting list of 224), cut home, personal aide & HCB care (the last 3 face court suits) & covered Rx's from 8 to 7/mo, required a generics "fail first" rule for mental health, oncology & HIV patients before they can get brand Rx's & de-funded cancer screening.
-Gov. Haley (R) planned to end hospice coverage (but relented) but did cut speech &occu therapy sessions from 225 to 75/yr.
-With a \$200 million deficit rising to \$1 billion she hopes to save \$200 million with " public-private care provider partnerships", \$18.5 million by reducing low weight births, favoring HCB care over nursing homes, ending adult vision & dental care, raising copays and reducing C-sections & hospital readmissions.
-She's begun to cut hospital, MD and & DDS rates by \$300 million
+The state cut mental health benefits, closed an HIV program to new clients & slashed home health, hosp & nursing home fees; passed private plan mental health parity; ended SPAP coverage of drugs not covered by Pt D, cut SPAP funds & ended state ADAP funding(so the waiting list is 440), cut home, personal aide & HCB care (the last 3 face court suits) & covered Rx's from 8 to 7/mo, required a generics "fail first" rule for mental health, oncology & HIV patients before they can get brand Rx's & de-funded cancer screening.
+Gov. Haley (R) tried to end hospice coverage (but relented) but cut speech & occu therapy sessions from 225 to 75/yr.
+With a \$200 million deficit rising to \$1 billion she'll try to save \$200 million with " public-private care provider partnerships", \$18.5 million by reducing low weight births, favoring HCB care over nursing homes, ending adult vision & dental care, raising co-pays and reducing C-sections & hospital readmissions.
+She's cutting hosp, MD and & DDS rates by \$300 million.
+For a thorough study of the state's Medicaid & related programs and future prospects see www.taepusa.org

 South Dakota---has no spend down.
-Its aged/disabled level is \$698/mo (the SSI rate), its parent level is 52%, wkg or not ('11) & ADAP's is 300%.
-Rejecting expansions, the legislature (R) refused to raise the pregnant women & the 200% CHIP levels to 250% or boost provider fees, and ended adult dental coverage.
+Its aged/disabled level is \$698/mo (the SSI rate), its parent level is 52%, wkg or not ('12) & ADAP's is 300%.
+The legislature (R) refused to raise the pregnant women & the 200% CHIP levels to 250% or boost provider fees, and ended adult dental coverage.
 Gov. Daugaard (R) said he'd make \$30 million in Medicaid cuts (with 10% lower provider fees), but the legislature restored \$12.5 million to soften the fee cuts.